sprhawk/ytoolkit/README.markdown

 What can I do with it?
 --------------------

 * The ytoolkit generates ybase64.a,  ybase64additions.a, yoauth.a, yoauthadditions.a, and ytoolkit.framework (statically linked faked framework.
 Thanks to the [ios-Universal-Framework] project).
-You can either use the lib(s) alone, or the framework.
+You can either use the lib(s) , or the framework alone.
 Just add ytoolkit project as a dependencies of your project, and link the libs.
 All required headers will be generated under {BUILT_PRODUCTS_DIR}/usr/local/include, you should add this path into your header search path (See how [ytoolkitdemo] does)

 [ios-Universal-Framework]: https://github.com/kstenerud/iOS-Universal-Framework